dannowilby/gradeforge/docs/README.md

 The serivce uses [protocal buffers](https://protobuf.dev/) to pass around the student details.
 This allows the objects to be fairly compressed with relatively fast decompression, be strongly-typed, and be easily maintainable.

 ## Setup
 Setup typically only requires making sure you have [Docker Compose](https://docs.docker.com/compose/install/) installed and that the appropriate environment variables are set.
-For a detailed explanation of the different environment variables that need to be set, look [here](environment.md).
+For a detailed explanation of the different environment variables that need to be set, look [here](../example.env).

+Optionally, if you want to use SMS notifications, [configure an AWS SNS instance](https://docs.aws.amazon.com/sns/latest/dg/sns-mobile-phone-number-as-subscriber.html) with a topic named `gradeforge-updates`.
+Attached to this topic should be all the phone numbers you want to be notified when a generation request has completed.

 ## Limitations